demisto/content/Packs/Arkime/Integrations/Arkime/README.md

 Arkime (formerly Moloch) is a large scale, open source, indexed packet capture and search tool.
-This integration was integrated and tested with version 6.2.0 of Arkime
+This integration was integrated and tested with version xx of Arkime

 ## Configure Arkime on Cortex XSOAR